richardwillars/thinglator/README.md

 Once you have some drivers installed you can make calls to the APIs documented at https://github.com/richardwillars/homebox/wiki/devices.
 These APIs are used to discover devices on your network (using the drivers you just installed) and find out information each device.

 If a driver doesn't exist for the device you want to talk to then you need to create a driver.
 More information on this can be found at https://github.com/richardwillars/homebox/wiki/Drivers

+## Todo
+Important features to build..
+- zwave adapter
+- openzwave interface
+- zigbee adapter
+- socket capability (so Homebox can be accessed using websockets as well as HTTP)